evilcyber.com

 Fit In X Weeks Programs?

-But don’t take my words for it: In 2004, scientists from the University of Wisconsin put together a six-week workout program very similar to those offered by Body For Life (“12 weeks to mental and physical strength”) and Beachbody (“pack on up to 20 pounds of muscle in 90 days”).
-Not a single subject developed washboard abs and the difference in their physical appearance and attractivity judged by others was just about zero (PDF).
+In 2004, scientists from the University of Wisconsin put together a six-week workout program very similar to those offered by Body For Life (“12 weeks to mental and physical strength”) and Beachbody (“pack on up to 20 pounds of muscle in 90 days”).
+Not a single subject developed washboard abs.
+The difference in their physical appearance and attractivity judged by others was just about zero (PDF).

 Picture courtesy of “dave” / morgueFile.